 I also had some animations created to explain it:

 But that was before this screen grab from an as yet unknown video that shows the South Tower hole from a center left perspective.
+Ironically enough I think it comes from Judy Wood.
+How could she have missed this evidence?

 This is the original shot (which appears to have been scrubbed from the web):